-Since FEM will lose the battle against circuit complexity, an alternative strategy is presented.
-Our approach uses FEM only for calculating generic layout elements (patterns) in advance to build a meta-model library.
+Since FEM will struggle with circuit complexity, an alternative strategy is presented.
+Our approach uses FEM only for calculating generic layout elements (patterns) to build a meta-model library in advance.
 The layout will be created from a variety of library patterns, enabling a simple meta-model EM analysis.
-We verified our method using layouts of the MCNC benchmark suite and showed an acceleration of EM analysis by a factor of at least 16.
+We verified our method using layouts of the MCNC benchmark suite and showed an acceleration of EM analysis by a factor of 16 and more.
+This acceleration factor will be (at least) the same when using parallel computing for FEM calculations, as our method provides good opportunities for parallelization.

-Further work will investigate the practical implications of complex, nano-scale layout synthesis that is based on the use of library patterns.
+Further work will investigate the practical implications of complex, nanoscale layout synthesis when using the proposed library patterns.